Screenpipe vs Limitless (Rewind) — the open-source alternative

 Where Limitless (Rewind) Is Strong

-- Pendant captures in-person conversations
+- Pendant captures in-person audio that laptops can't

-- Strong meeting transcription
+- Good meeting transcription and calendar integration

 Limitations

-- Closed-source software
+- Closed-source

 - No Linux support

-- No API or extensibility for developers
+- No API or plugin system for developers

 Is Screenpipe a Good Limitless (Rewind) Alternative?